vadimpronin/fabric-elytra-autopilot/README.md

 **This mod requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api).**
 ***
-This is a fork of Simonlourson's client [auto-flight mod](https://www.curseforge.com/minecraft/mc-mods/elytra-auto-flight), updated for 1.17 and added many additional utilities.
+This is a fork of Simonlourson's client [auto-flight mod](https://www.curseforge.com/minecraft/mc-mods/elytra-auto-flight), updated and added many additional utilities.

 ## How to use